sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 The Unity engine is the heart of the system, and was available for free.
 This provides a framework to focus on the actual mechanics of the game, rather than building an engine from scratch.
 All the art, sound, and animations will be sought out from a free, or cheap, source.

 ## Reuse decisions
 The system will use existing art, sound, and animations.
 By choosing assets that closely match the theme of the game, they will conform to the archiectural goals.
-Likewise, scrips will be referenced for any mechanic too advanced for the scope of the system, and implemented in a unique way.
+Likewise, scripts will be referenced for any mechanic too advanced for the scope of the system, and implemented in a unique way.

 ## Change Strategy
 The system will be highly adaptable to any change that is needed.
 Unity is designed around compartmentalization, which in turn causes any change to an individual piece quite simple.
 If anything is added into the game, it will not affect anything that is already in place.
+We will develop with change as the main strategy.
+With the use of Git and Github we will be able to implement new scripts and ideas without having to worry about loosing progress if the changes are not beneficial.

 ## General Architectural Quality
 No architecture is perfect, especially one that is made by students with little archetural experience.
 However, the architectural team is also the development team, so if we learn something during construction, we can apply it to updating our architecture.
 This sort of real time learning should more than make up for any unforeseen shortcomings in our design.
 The key is to think about why we are doing what we are doing, think critically at all times, and communicate among ourselves.
-The overall goal of the system is for modifiability over performance.
+The overall goal of the system is for modifiability and quick iterations.